zitadel/terraform-provider-zitadel/README.md

 ## Contributing

 If you found a bug or want to request a new feature, please open an [issue](https://github.com/zitadel/terraform-provider-zitadel/issues).
-Contributions to the provider are very welcome, please follow the general guidance in ZITADEL's [Contribution Guide](https://github.com/zitadel/zitadel/blob/main/CONTRIBUTING.md).
+Contributions to the provider are very welcome, please follow the general guidance in the [Contribution Guide](https://github.com/zitadel/terraform-provider-zitadel/blob/main/CONTRIBUTING.md).

 ## Contributors